 In the following years many of the original greenhouses were replaced with modern polytunnels.
 Automation and efficiency led to much greater plant production.
 The nursery remained predominantly wholesale supplying outlets including garden centres, shops, market traders etc throughout the North East.

 Over the last decade here at Whitegates we have focused on the retail side of our business.
 We are now producing more plants than ever (close to a million annually) to meet ever increasing demand.
 This diversification has been very successful and the nursery continues to evolve with many improvements and expansions.
-We have built new toilet facilities for our customers with baby changing facilites.
 Our newly developed rose garden is a fantastic area to browse and see the beautiful landscaping.
 Our aim is to enhance the retail experience for our customers, whilst retaining the individuality and family atmosphere which has become synonymous to Whitegates.